sabahuddin-ahmad/DWave_QUBO-lifecycle/README.md

 Third, do the algebra, and write down your new QUBO.

-Fourth, in the program for this unit, replace the values on lines 24-29, with the values from your new QUBO.
+Fourth, in the program for this unit, replace the entries of your Q matrix, with the values from your new QUBO.

 Fifth, run the program.